-There are two types of controls - Checkpoints and Route Controls
+There are two types of scored controls: CHECKPOINTS and ROUTE CONTROLS.

-7.1.
-Checkpoints

-- 7.1.1.
-A Checkpoint will be identified by a Checkpoint sign on the right hand side of the road. - 7.1.2.
-At a Checkpoint you will be timed in as you pass the Checkpoint sign.
-Stopping, obvious slowing, or evasive action within sight of a Checkpoint may be cause for timing you in, unless you are instructed to PAUSE just prior to the Checkpoint.
-You will be given an In Time for the LEG just completed, and will be assigned an Out Time to start the next LEG.
-Mileage and time between the Checkpoint sign and the OUTCONE is not included in any calculations. - 7.1.3.
-After passing the Checkpoint sign, stop at the control vehicle.
-You will be given enough information to continue the rally from that point without penalty.
+- 7.1 Checkpoints for rallies with staffed, open controls - 7.1.1 CHECKPOINTs will be identified by a Checkpoint sign on the right hand side of the road. - 7.1.2 At a CHECKPOINT you will be timed in as you pass the Checkpoint sign.
+Stopping, obvious slowing, or evasive action within sight of a CHECKPOINT may be cause for timing you in, unless you are instructed to PAUSE just prior to the CHECKPOINT. - 7.1.3 After passing the Checkpoint sign, stop at the control vehicle and give them your scorecard.
+They will mark it with your In Time for the LEG completed, and your OUT TIME to start the next LEG.
+You will be given enough information to continue the rally from that point without additional penalty.
 You must continue to follow the designated rally route within a Checkpoint area.
-You may also be given supplementary written instructions.
-These instructions must be executed before returning to the route instructions.
+You may receive a slip with additional written instructions which must be executed before returning to the route instructions.
+Mileage and time between the Checkpoint sign and the next OUTCONE is not included in any LEG calculations. - 7.2 ROUTE CONTROLs for rallies with staffed, open controls - 7.2.1 ROUTE CONTROLs will be identified by a Route Control sign on the right hand side of the road. - 7.2.2 A ROUTE CONTROL will log your arrival when your front bumper passes the Route Control sign.
+After passing the Route Control sign, stop at the control vehicle. - 7.2.3 You will be given a PAUSE to account for the time at the ROUTE CONTROL.
+You will be given enough information to continue the rally from that point.
+You must continue to follow the designated rally route within a Route Control area.
+You may receive a slip with additional written instructions which must be executed before returning to the route instructions.
+A ROUTE CONTROL is considered to be a single point (at the Route Control sign. - 7.3 CHECKPOINTs for rallies using the Richta system